astramieri/astramieri/README.md

-## Hi there! 👋
+### Hi there! 👋

-I'm Angelo, a versatile Software Engineer who thrives on both Database Development and Indie Hacking projects.
+I'm Angelo, a *versatile* Software Engineer who thrives on both database development and indie hacking projects.

 Here's a glimpse of what I do/like.